"Integrated Model" - iubenda

 The most logical place is expected to be next to the mention of use of similar tracking technologies.

-Please add Utiq logo, using the following code:
+Please add Utiq logo, using the following code - remember to optimize the style attribute:

 (2 - 3) Utiq title, Utiq logo and Utiq consent text (1st layer)